-- Explain to your child how to get the balance of their diet right using the eatwell plate – it shows how much they should eat from each food group.
+- Explain to your child how to get the balance of their diet right using the eatwell guide – it shows how much they should eat from each food group.

 - Read more about what counts as a balanced diet.

 - Knowing the calorie content of foods can be useful – here's information to help you and your child understand calories.

 Eat healthy meals

 Children, just like adults, should aim to eat five or more portions of fruit and vegetables everyday.
 They're a great source of fibre and vitamins and minerals.